-The following table furnishes information as of February 19, 2008, except as otherwise noted, with respect to shares of the Company's Common Stock beneficially owned by (i) each director and nominee for director, (ii) each officer named in the Summary Compensation Table, (iii) directors, nominees and executive officers of the Company as a group, and (iv) any person who is known by the Company to be a beneficial owner of more than five percent of the outstanding shares of Common Stock.
-Except as indicated by the notes to the following table and with respect to Deferred Compensation Units, or DCUs, issued under the Directors Deferred Compensation Plan and the IDEX Corporation Deferred Compensation Plan for Officers (the "Officers Deferred Compensation Plan"), the holders listed below have sole voting power and investment power over the shares beneficially held by them.
-Under the Securities and Exchange Commission rules, the number of shares shown as beneficially owned includes shares of Common Stock subject to options that currently are exercisable, or will be exercisable, within 60 days of February 19, 2008.
-Shares of Common Stock subject to options that are currently exercisable within 60 days of February 19, 2008, are considered to be outstanding for the purpose of determining the percentage of the shares held by a holder, but not for the purpose of computing the percentage held by others.
-An \ indicates ownership of less than one percent of the outstanding Common Stock.
+The following table furnishes information as of February 19, 2010, except as otherwise noted, with respect to shares of the Company's Common Stock beneficially owned by (i) each director and nominee for director, (ii) each officer named in the Summary Compensation Table, (iii) directors, nominees and executive officers of the Company as a group, and (iv) any person who is known by the Company to be a beneficial owner of more than five percent of the outstanding shares of Common Stock.
+Except as indicated by the notes to the following table and with respect to DCUs issued under the Directors Deferred Compensation Plan and the IDEX Corporation Deferred Compensation Plan for Officers (the "Officers Deferred Compensation Plan"), the holders listed below have sole voting power and investment power over the shares beneficially held by them.
+Under Securities and Exchange Commission rules, the number of shares shown as beneficially owned includes shares of Common Stock subject to options that are exercisable currently or will be exercisable within 60 days of February 19, 2010.
+Shares of Common Stock subject to options that are exercisable within 60 days of February 19, 2010, are considered to be outstanding for the purpose of determining the percentage of the shares held by a holder, but not for the purpose of computing the percentage held by others.
+An indicates ownership of less than one percent of the outstanding Common Stock.